← MANAGING AGENTS

 THE PATTERN

-At 4.2 Class C violations per building, Orsid Realty falls near the industry average.
-The firm manages 304 buildings with 1,268 total Class C violations.
-Not the worst — but in an unregulated industry, average is not a defense.
+At 5.9 Class C violations per building, Orsid Realty runs higher than several of the large Manhattan-focused firms we've scored.
+The firm is the HPD managing agent of record for 232 buildings carrying 1,360 total Class C violations, with 145 of those buildings holding at least one.
+Not the worst — but in an unregulated industry, neither volume nor a recognizable name is a defense.

 WHAT THIS MEANS FOR BUYERS